laurensnol/cppstart/README.md

 simplifies the renaming process.

 First, clone cppstart locally into a directory of your choice:
-`git clone https://github.com/laurensnol/cppstart PROJECT_NAME`.
-Inside the new directory, remove the `.git` directory: `rm -rf .git`.
+`git clone https://github.com/laurensnol/cppstart <project_name>`.
+Inside the
+new directory, remove the `.git` directory: `rm -rf .git`.
 You may now run the rename script using
-`python scripts/rename.py PROJECT_NAME [DESCRIPTION] [HOMEPAGE] [-k]`, which will automatically rename all relevant occurrences of `cppstart` to `PROJECT_NAME`.
+`python rename.py <project_name> <description> <homepage> <-k>`, which will automatically rename all relevant occurrences of `cppstart` to project_name.
 You can optionally specify a description and a homepage (ensure to specify these as strings, i.e. sorrounded by quotes).
 Adding `-k` will prevent the script from deleting itself after running.

 After the script is finished, create a new Git repository: `git init`, stage the changes with `git add .` and commit them: `git commit -m "initial commit"`.